 - I prefer flexible (transferable) points such as American Express Membership Rewards and Chase Ultimate Rewards.
 That way, I have several airline transfer options when I am ready to redeem my points.

 - I can book AA flights by transferring American Express Membership Rewards or Chase Ultimate Rewards to partner airline programs.
 Neither of these directly transfer to American Airlines, but they transfer to programs that I can use to book AA flights.

-- American Airlines is stingy with ‘SAAver’ award ticket availability, particularly in international business and first class.
+- American Airlines can be stingy with ‘SAAver’ award ticket availability, particularly in international business and first class.
 If the only miles I have are with American Airlines and there is no availability on AA or its partners for my date and routes, I have no other options.
-But with transferrable points such as Chase UR and Amex MR, I can check other airlines for availability.
+But with transferable points such as Chase UR and Amex MR, I can check other airlines for availability.

-- When award tickets are available on American Airlines, some of their routes cost less miles if you book the flight with miles from a partner.
-For example, AAdvantage charges 57,500 miles each way in business class from the US to Europe.
-Etihad, a non-alliance partner of American Airlines, currently charges 50,000 miles each way on the exact same American Airlines flight.
-I can transfer Amex MR points to Etihad and then use the Etihad miles to book the flight.
+- When award tickets are available on American Airlines, some of their routes require less miles if you book the flight with miles from a partner.
+For example, AAdvantage requires 57,500 AAdvantage miles each way in business class from the US to Europe.
+Etihad, a non-alliance partner of American Airlines, currently requires 50,000 Etihad miles each way on the exact same American Airlines flight.
+I can transfer 50,000 Amex MR points to Etihad and then use the Etihad miles to book the American Airlines flight.